Retail Disruption Equals Opportunity

 Listen and Learn

 Take advantage of educational opportunities at Expo.
 The Licensing Expo Opening Keynote will be presented by Amazon, who will share its vision for the future of retail and licensing.
-Licensing University offers many valuable sessions that can help you navigate in the world of retail, as well.
+Licensing University offers many valuable sessions that

 Content Remains King